awsdocs/aws-systems-manager-user-guide/doc_source/maintenance-windows-cli-tutorials-describe.md

 ## Examples for 'describe\-maintenance\-window\-tasks'<a name="mw-cli-tutorials-describe-maintenance-window-tasks"></a>

-**Show all registered tasks that invoke the AWS\-RunPowerShellScript Run Command**
+**Show all registered tasks that invoke the AWS\-RunPowerShellScript SSM document**
-Run the following command:
+Run the following command\.

 ------
 #### [ Linux & macOS ]